by Andrea M. Darcy

 3. You really, really hate to let other people down.

-People without boundaries tend to go along with other people’s plans, or worry about letting other people down to the extent they just say yes.
-Perhaps you’ve been called a ‘people pleaser’.
-(Read our article on how to say no if this sounds like you).
+People without personal limits tend to go along with other people’s plans.
+They worry so much about letting other people down, they just say yes.
+Perhaps you’ve been called a ‘people pleaser‘.

 4. Two words – guilt and anxiety.

-If you lack boundaries, and ever dare say yes?
-You suffer from ongoing guilt and fear.
-You probably feel responsible if others aren’t happy.
-Many people with boundary issues feel guilty for the smallest things, too, like taking the last piece of cake or asking someone to move along a bench so you, too, can sit.
+Many people with boundary issues feel guilty for the smallest things, too.
+Like taking the last piece of cake, or asking someone to move along a bench so you, too, can sit.

 5. You are often tired for no apparent reason.

 Always doing what others want means you are left to cram your own life in the time leftover, which is exhausting.
 But never identifying and pursuing your own dreams in life can also cause a sense of fatigue, as it can cause mild depression.

 6. Your radar is off when it comes to sharing.

 You tend to overshare private details of your life with people you just met, leaving you open to hurt and manipulation.
 But then, when someone wants to be close with you, you panic.
 You don’t know how to share your needs and wants and might suffer intimacy issues.

 7. You are constantly the victim of situations.